nelsonrogers/MCP-n8n/README.md

    docker-compose up -d
    ```

+In n8n, import the `example_agent_n8n.json` workflow or create your own

-## API Endpoints
+## Server Endpoints

-- `/health` - Health check endpoint
-- `/mcp` - MCP server endpoint for AI model interaction
-- `/api/calculate` - Example API endpoint for calculations
+- `/sse` - Server-Sent Events endpoint for real-time communication

 ## MCP Tools

 The server provides the following MCP tools:

-- `add_one(x: int) -> int` - Adds one to the input
-- `add_two(x: int) -> int` - Adds two to the input
+- `add(a: int, b:int) -> int` - Adds a and b
-- `multiply(x: int, y: int) -> int` - Multiplies two numbers
+- `greeting(hint: str) -> int` - Just displays a message.

 ## Connecting to the MCP Server

-To connect to the MCP server from an AI model or client:

-1. Use the `/mcp` endpoint with Server-Sent Events (SSE)
+To connect to the MCP server from an AI model or client: Use the `/sse` endpoint with Server-Sent Events (SSE)
-2. Send requests in the MCP format
-3. Process the responses from the server

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.